phillijm/CodeSumBART/README.md

-# CodeSumBART: Metric-Oriented Pretraining for Neural Source Code Summarisation Transformers
+# Metric-Oriented Pretraining of Neural Source Code Summarisation Transformers to Enable more Secure Software Development

-Replication package for "CodeSumBART: Metric-Oriented Pretraining for Neural Source Code Summarisation Transformers".
+Replication package for "Metric-Oriented Pretraining of Neural Source Code Summarisation Transformers to Enable more Secure Software Development".

 ## To run